eburghar/kakpipe/README.md

 }
 ```

-As a proof of concept you can see [how to use
+You can see [how to use
 kakpipe](https://gitlab.com/eburghar/kakoune-cargo/-/compare/b15c75180e8c851c8687c90550746dfedceebbed...master?from_project_id=27156852&view=parallel)
 as a replacement of highlighter and mkfifo boilerplate in the useful
 [kakoune-cargo](https://gitlab.com/Screwtapello/kakoune-cargo) plugin.